-- Workplace experience with high-performance and recreational athletes, fitness centres, schools, and sporting bodies - Access to the latest ideas from the Sports Performance Research Institute New Zealand - → You can register with REPS (Register of Exercise Professionals)
+- Workplace experience with high-performance and recreational athletes, fitness centres, schools, and sporting bodies - Access to the latest ideas from the Sports Performance Research Institute New Zealand - You can register with REPS (Register of Exercise Professionals)

-- → Interested in the science behind sport and performance
+- Interested in the science behind sport and performance

 - Passionate about fitness and performance

 - → A people person and great motivator

 - → Sport or exercise scientist

 - → Fitness trainer

-- → Health and wellness advisor
+- Health and wellness advisor

-- → Personal trainer
+- Personal trainer

-- → Physical conditioning or training instructor
+- Physical conditioning or training instructor

-- → School sports academy co-ordinator
+- School sports academy co-ordinator

-Sport and Exercise Science
+Bachelor of Sport and Recreation Sport and Exercise Science

 The Sport and Exercise Science major focuses on improving sports performance, based on anatomy, biomechanics, nutrition and physiology, fitness assessment and exercise prescription.
 AUT is New Zealand's top ranked university for sport and exercise science research, and our graduates go on to a range of exciting careers.
-The Sport and Exercise Science major is supported by the Sport Performance Research Institute New Zealand (SPRINZ), based at AUT Millennium.
+The Sport and Exercise Science major is supported by the Sports Performance Research Institute New Zealand (SPRINZ), based at AUT Millennium.